 - Use the power of storytelling to transform your life

-- Find and feel the support of your “tribe” – family, friends, mentors
+- Find and feel the support of your "village" – family, friends, mentors

 What is Shamanism?

-Shamanism is an age-old way of healing that is also modern and timely.
-It is one way we can learn to walk our path with heart and wisdom.
+Shamanism is an age-old way of healing that is also modern and timely: it is a practice of deepening into our humanity for the good of ourselves and our community as we learn to walk our path with heart and wisdom.

 - It is the belief that there is a connection between ourselves, our loved ones, our community and the planet.